 Job Growth, Salary and Related Fields

-Job growth is expected to increase rapidly over the next decade as the services provided by occupational therapists becomes more widespread and accepted and access to healthcare becomes more commonplace, The average salary of an occupational therapist is $66,800 per year, with the lowest 10% earning less than $43,000.
+Job growth is expected to increase rapidly over the next decade seeing a 27% acceleration as the services provided by occupational therapists becomes more widespread and accepted and access to healthcare becomes more commonplace, The average salary of an occupational therapist is $81,910 per year.
 Salaries for occupational therapists will be higher in higher populated areas, with experience and education also playing a part in overall salary.

 The American Occupational Therapy Organization (AOTA) is an organization established in 1917 to promote the interests and develop the services provided by occupational therapy.
 The organization has over 43,000 members, which includes occupational therapists, occupational therapy assistants and students studying the field.
 The organization also provides accreditation of programs and examinations for the purposes certification and licensure.

 The Bureau of Labor Statistics' Occupational Outlook Handbook for Occupational Therapy is an excellent resource for individuals interested in becoming occupational therapists.
 The handbook includes a variety of useful information regarding career development, including education, work environment and job outlook.